Cybercrime in Australia is a hot topic, and for good reason. In 2022, two of Australia’s biggest businesses were victims of cyber-attacks.

 While some people worry that MFA is an inconvenience in our time-optimised society, it adds an extra layer of security that makes it hard to ignore.

-All Australian business owners need to be aware of current cybercrime trends in Australia.
-Australian businesses are becoming an increasingly attractive target for cybercriminals due to widespread connectivity and prosperity.
-By keeping up-to-date on current trends and implementing the security measures outlined above, you’ll strengthen your business’s cybersecurity posture.
+It’s crucial for Australian business owners to stay informed about current cybercrime trends in Australia.
+Businesses are becoming more appealing targets for cybercriminals due to extensive connectivity and prosperity.
+Maintaining an up-to-date understanding of these trends and implementing the recommended security measures will enhance the cyber security posture of your business.